CraigStuntz/CraigStuntz.github.io/posts/2024-06-24-building-a-synthesizer-10.markdown

 essentially two entirely separate VCAs, they are laid out differently on the PCB.
 I'm not sure why this is the case; perhaps it has something to do with where the sockets and potentiometers would have landed.
-But it's necessary to be very careful when selecting parts, because the layoust are *mostly* the same, except where they're different.
+But it's necessary to be very careful when selecting parts, because the layouts are *mostly* the same, except where they're different.

 ### Resistance is Futile